-Or George, who leveraged our recommendations to turn $165,000 into $2.3 million –during the most brutal three months of the pandemic collapse!
+Or George (who leveraged his access to our work) to transform $165,000 into $2.3 million… during the three worst months of the 2020 collapse!

-And while this is an example of some of the bestsuccess, it’s also exactly why we've limited this 'Partnership' to an initial 300 people.
+And while these are some of our best success stories… it is also why we've limited this 'Partnership' role to an initial 300 people…

-Because our mission is to give each Partner a shot to transform their net worth by six-to seven figures in just the next 24 months…
+…Because our mission is to give each ‘Partner’ a shot to transform their net worth by six (and even seven figures) in the next 24 months… starting with as little as $10,000.

-And that level of output requires extreme focus.
+And this level of success, requires extreme focus.

-And as a 'Partner', you're getting the full insider treatment…
+So, as a ‘Partner’ you will get our highest-level of access…

-Including personal invitations to our luxury trading retreats…
+This includes personal invites to luxury trading retreats across the globe…

-Five-star resorts in places like Napa Valley, Montreal, Boulder, Vegas and Vancouver, and more!
+Five-star resorts in places like Napa Valley, Montreal, Boulder, Vegas Vancouver, and more!